thegenemyers/FASTGA/README.md

 name of a .1ano file specifying a collection of intervals, e.g. ```FastGA A #mask1.1ano #mask2 B #``` will soft mask ```A``` with the union of the intervals in ```mask1.1ano``` and ```mask2.1ano```, and ```B``` will be masked with the "implicit" mask ```B.1ano``` that was specified in its' FastA file using upper and lower-case to denote unmasked versus masked sequence, respectively, or in the M-lines of its' ONEcode file, depending on the file type of its source.
-Specifying masks requires that the GIX for the argument in question be recomputed even if the GIX already exists at the time of the call.
-If no masks are given then by default FastGA soft masks with whatever masks are encoded in the GIX's, if prebuilt, or with no masking if created with the call.
-Lastly, the flag -N requests that FastGA not mask regardless of the mask state of the GIX's ultimately used.
+Specifying # masks arguments requires that the GIX for the argument in question be recomputed even if the GIX already exists at the time of the call.
+If no explicit mask arguments are given then by default FastGA ignores the soft mask encoded in the GIX's, but if such mask arguments occur or the -M flag is set, then FastGA uses the soft masks in the GIX's.

 All the other options control the alignment discovery process.
 Generally the defaults are fine and you shouldn't bother touching these dials unless you are curious or confident.
 For those willing to go further